-In conclusion, the practice of mediation in Malaysia and Indonesia are almost the same.
-Based on the previous discussion, the author can conclude that there are many things in common between these two countries related to mediation.
+In conclusion, the practice of mediation in Indonesia and Malaysia is shares some of the key features.
+Based on the discussion previously, the researcher can conclude that there are many things in common between these two countries in relation to mediation.
 What differentiates the mediation practice for these two countries is only a small number.
-To resolve family disputes, mediation can be considered as the most effective technique compared to other Alternative Dispute Resolution (ADR) considering that it has unique characteristics especially involving emotions and feelings.
-The mediation process is also confidential and informal.
-This allows disputed parties to express their feelings related to family disputes without restriction.
-Therefore, since mediation is effective in resolving family disputes, both countries need to take proactive steps so that mediation in these two countries is more developed.

-Future research in mediation are required for both countries so that it can proceed concomitantly with the passage of time.
+Since mediation is effective in many disputes, both countries need to take proactive steps so that mediation in these two countries is more developed.
+Future research in mediation is required for both countries so that it can proceed concomitantly with the passage of time.
 Making mediation more widely available to the public is one of the necessary reforms.
-A campaign to promote mediation is one of the possible programmes.
-Such programmes can reach out to the community by educating them as much as possible about mediation.
+A campaign to promote mediation is one of the possible programs.
+Such programs can reach out to the community by educating them as much as possible about mediation.
 Moreover, revised legislation is required for both countries.
 This is because there are constantly fresh issues with mediation.
 Thus, the current legal framework must be regularly updated to avoid becoming outdated in order to address this type of mediation difficulty.
 Consequently, both nations must consider all of these procedures in order for mediation to keep gaining popularity with the public.